 Me, I started out by publishing two photography books, then I worked for the Montreal Gazette newspaper, then I taught professional photography at Montreal's Dawson College – and THEN I got into weddings.

-What do you like most about your profession?
+What do you like most about being a photographer?

-I love that I get to be creative every day and I enjoy working with people.
+I love that I get to be creative every day and I love working with people.